Tanzania threatens crackdown on LGBT advocates

-DAR ES SALAAM Tanzania has threatened to arrest and expel activists, as well as deregister all non-governmental organisations that campaign for gay rights.
+DAR ES SALAAM (Reuters) - Tanzania has threatened to arrest and expel activists, as well as deregister all non-governmental organisations that campaign for gay rights.

 Homosexuality is a criminal offence in the East African nation, where the law states that suspects convicted of having "carnal knowledge of any person against the order of nature" could face up to 30 years in jail.